giffyglyph/foundry-5e-monster-maker/docs/README.md

 [![Support Giffy on Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Dgiffyglyph%26type%3Dpatrons&style=flat-square)](https://patreon.com/giffyglyph)
 [![Twitter](https://img.shields.io/twitter/follow/skyl3lazer?color=%231DA1F2&style=flat-square)](http://twitter.com/skyl3lazer)

+You can also see an updated GGMMv3 webapp I've created [here](https://giffyglyphmonstermakerv3.azurewebsites.net/)

 If you'd like to support the original creator of this module, please consider [becoming a patron](https://www.patreon.com/giffyglyph).
 You can also find more of Giffy's work at: